Akborana5/tgdrive/README.md

 # TGDrive - A Google Drive Clone with Telegram Storage

 Welcome to TGDrive!
 This web application replicates Google Drive's functionalities using Telegram as its storage backend.
 Manage folders and files, perform actions like uploading, renaming, and deleting, utilize trash/bin support, enable permanent deletion, and share public links.
-The application offers admin login and automatically backs up the database to Telegram.
+The application offers admin login and automatically backs up the database to Telegram..

 **Check out the [TGDrive Personal](https://github.com/TechShreyash/TGDrivePersonal) project for local desktop backup support.**